-The main religion in this country is Buddhism and on your Thailand trip I am sorry you are going to visit Buddha statues.
-There are many different ones: sitting, golden, white, lying, standing, wooden, etc. The most famous is Wat Pho in Bangkok, the white one in Phuket and the sitting one in Koh Samui.
+The main religion in this country is Buddhism and on your Thailand trip I am sure you are probably going to visit multiple Buddha statues.
+There are many different ones: sitting, golden, white, laying, standing, wooden, etc. The most famous is Wat Pho in Bangkok, the white one in Phuket and the sitting one in Koh Samui.
 A secret Thailand travel tip is Wat Muang, the 92 meter tall Buddha just 150km north of Bangkok.

 Of course Thai Boxing is the number one sport.
 This martial art is like kickboxing but includes elbows and knees.
 Attending a Muay Thai show is one of those unique things to do in Thailand on your vacation.
 In all tourists spots in Thailand you will find a show nearby.

 If you fancy getting into Muay Thai training then have a look at TIger Muay Thai, I once inquired about following one of their weekly training programs, but due to Corona Pandemic it all got cancelled.
 They are located in Phuket and well known around Thailand.